Caedmon's Call: Musical evolution

 On May 22, 2007, it was announced in a press release that Caedmon's Call's first INO release, Overdressed, would be released in late August 2007.
 This same press release announced Derek Webb had returned to work on the album after a four-year absence.
 His replacement, Andrew Osenga, remained in the band as well.
 On the album Overdressed, Osenga was featured as the lead vocalist on four tracks.

 In January 2008 the band's song Ten Thousand Angels was featured in an episode of Grey's Anatomy (Season 4, Episode 11: Lay Your Hands On Me) while several different scenes played.

 In August 2009, Andy Osenga announced that he would not be part of the next album, Raising Up the Dead.
 The album was released for pre-sale on August 2, 2010 in a tiered pricing structure.
-Raising Up the Dead was an attempt to keep most of the songwriting in-house; Derek Webb returned to contribute on the album, as well as Derek's wife, Sandra McCracken being the only songwriter from outside the band to contribute.
+Raising Up the Dead was an attempt to keep most of the songwriting in-house; Derek Webb returned to contribute on the album, as well as Derek's former wife, Sandra McCracken being the only songwriter from outside the band to contribute.
 Unusually, Danielle co-wrote and sang lead on six of the album's twelve songs, with the remainder of the lead vocals being evenly split between Cliff and Derek.

 Caedmon's Call joined Brite Revolution and, for a time, released a new (or old, or rare) track.
 Members of Brite can help support one of Caedmon's most passionate missions, the Dalit Freedom Network.
 After a smaller tour for Raising Up the Dead, the band has been largely inactive.

 2022 Reunion

-After an 11-year hiatus, the band announced via a Kickstarter campaign that they were reuniting to re-record their 1997 self-titled album, which had since fallen out of print, in commemoration of its 25-year anniversary.
-The album's release date is November 3, 2022.
-Additionally, the band also announced plans for a special performance at the Ryman Auditorium in Nashville to commemorate the anniversary.
+After a 12-year hiatus, the band announced via a Kickstarter campaign that they were reuniting to re-record their 1997 self-titled album, which had since fallen out of print, in commemoration of its 25-year anniversary.
+The album's release date was November 3, 2022.
+Additionally, the band also played special performances at the Ryman Auditorium in Nashville to commemorate the anniversary.